chitsuenchan/chitsuenchan/README.md

 <h1 align="center">Hi Folks 👋, I'm Chi Tsuen</h1>
 <h3 align="center">I'm a QA engineer/technical BA.
-I'm from the United Kingdom but now live in Hong Kong working at HSBC.
-You can find me on Linkedin or email.</h3>
+I'm from the United Kingdom but now I live in Hong Kong working at HSBC.
+Feel free to reach out to me! </h3>

 - 🔭 I’m currently working on **Machine Learning and Bitcoin Prediction**